6 Spatial and temporal patterns of the terrestrial carbon cycle

 The point of minimal distance coinciding with the summer solstice leads to the largest mid-summer radiation maximum.
 As a result, the incident solar radiation over the northern-hemispheric summer at 65°N varied by about 83 W m-2 during the past million years.
 These changes are much larger than the ones driven by solar irradiance and volcanic activity.

 About 6000 years ago, during the Mid-Holocene Warm Period, a summer maximum insolation for the northern hemisphere was reached (Figure 6.6).
 During this period, temperatures and solar irradiance during the growing season were elevated relative to the pre-industrial period and precipitation patterns shifted.
 This had profound effects on vegetation and the carbon cycle.
-Testimony to this change are reconstructions that document a “Green Sahara” and a northward shift temperate and boreal forest biomes (MacDonald et al. 2000; Prentice, Jolly, and Participants 2000) during this period.
+Testimonies to this change are reconstructions that document a “Green Sahara” and a northward shift temperate and boreal forest biomes (MacDonald et al. 2000; Prentice, Jolly, and Participants 2000) during this period.

 Code